ACMISLab/AstroBench/README.md

 ## 📌 Evaluation Methodology
 After downloading the dataset, please ask the model questions using the prompts corresponding to the “Question Prompt” column, the relevant scripts are located in the scripts directory.
 The final results will be summarized in an xlsx file with an “Answer” column for each type of question to store the model's responses.
 Please note that the responses to the questions should correspond to the prompts and question numbers.
 Once all responses have been collected, please submit the xlsx file to the review site.
 **Link to be added**

-The xlsx file you need to submit should refer to the following document:
-Submit test samples.xlsx

-We strongly recommend five different assessments for each question!

-The site calculates scores automatically and you can choose whether or not to synchronize your scores to the leaderboard.

 ## 🤗 Citation
 If you find the code and testset are useful in your research, please consider citing